V4Fire/Client/src/components/base/b-router/README.md

 router.push(route?.name, {query: {foo: 1}});
 ```

-### Event flow of transitions
+### Transition event flow

-When we invoke one of the router transition methods, like `push` or `replace`, the router emits many special events.
+When we call one of the router transition methods, such as `push` or `replace`, the router generates a lot of special events.

-1. `beforeChange(route: Nullable<string>, params: TransitionOptions, method: TransitionMethod)` — this event fires before any transition.
+1. `beforeChange(route: Nullable<string>, params: TransitionOptions, method: TransitionMethod)` - this event fires before any transition.
-   The handlers that listen to this event are taken arguments:
+   Handlers that listen for this event take arguments:

-  1. `route`  — ref to a route to go to.
+   1. `route`  - ref to the route to go to.
-  2. `params` — parameters of the route.
-The handlers can modify this object to attach more parameters.
+   2. `params` - the route parameters.
+Handlers can modify this object to attach more parameters.
-  3. `method` — the type of used transition methods: `push`, `replace` or `event` (for native history navigation).
+   3. `method` - the type of transition methods used: `push`, `replace` or `event` (for native history navigation).

-3. `softChange(route: Route)` or `hardChange(route: Route)` — fires one of these events before changing the route object.
+2. `softChange(route: Route)` or `hardChange(route: Route)` - fires one of these events before the route object changes.
    The difference between these events is that "soft" means that the route still has the same name as the previous route.
-   Still, there were some changes in query parameters; opposite "hard" indicates that the route was changed or
+   However, there have been some changes to the query parameters; opposite "hard" means that the route has been changed or
-   was changed one of the parameters that can modify the path URL.
+   one of the parameters has been changed, which can change the URL path.

-2. `change(route: Route)` — fires every time the route was changed.
-Mind that sometimes a transition can be prevented,
+3. `change(route: Route)` - fires every time the route changes.
+Keep in mind that sometimes the transition can be prevented
-   and this event won't be fired, for instance, if we try to execute `replace` transition on the same route with the same parameters.
+   and this event will not fire, for example if we try to `replace` the same route with the same parameters.

-5. `transition(route: Route)` — fires after calling of transition methods.
+4. `transition(route: Route)` - fires after the transition methods are called.
 If the transition takes place,
    the event fires after the `change` event.

-The router also fires the `change` event to the root component as `transition`, just for usability.
+The router also fires the `change` event on the root component as `transition`, just for ease of use.

 ```js
 router.on('change', () => {